Michaelangel007/apple2_hgr_font_tutorial/README.md

 If we care about absolute speed we could see which one takes the fewer clock cycles.

-But since we already have a HGR 16-bit address table we can re-use it.
+There is also the reverse conversion -- to convert a Text address to a HGR address which could be done with the same `AND #3, OR #20`, but since we don't have a Text Y table address and already have a HGR 16-bit address table we will  re-use that.

 Here's the Pseudo-code to copy the text screen to the HGR Screen: